By Ryan Bomberger, Co-Founder of The Radiance Foundation

 Nature is an extraordinary thing.
 It reveals to us how important every piece of the biological puzzle is to Life.
 Each gender, female and male, is significant and different and wondrous.

 But what happens when we pretend that they’re interchangeable or dispensable?

 The puzzle starts to fall apart leaving gaping holes.
-We see that in our modern society as the epidemic of fatherlessness sweeps across our country.
+We see that in our modern society as the epidemic of fatherlessness is leaving behind massive voids.
 The sexual revolution should have taught our nation one thing: irresponsibility leads to instability.
-Today, 40.6% of American children are born to unmarried mothers, with a culture-shifting 58% of them in mostly unstable cohabitating unions.
-Back in the 1940s, unmarried births amounted to less than 5%.
-Today, abortion has become a violent form of birth control with 85.5% of America’s 1.1 million annual abortions occurring among unmarried women.
+Today, 39.6% of American children are born to unmarried mothers, with a culture-shifting 58% of them in mostly unstable cohabitating unions.
+Back in the 1940s, unmarried births amounted to 3.8% of all births in the United States, less than a tenth of what it is now.
+Tragically, as well, abortion has become a violent form of “birth control” with 85.9% of America’s 862,320 abortions (in 2017) occurring among unmarried women.

 Roe never empowered women.
 It empowered men to have sex and run.
 This is what happens when people choose abandonment over accountability.

 Nothing replaces a father.
 Not a woman.
 Not a live-in boyfriend.
 Not government insistence programs (which insist that fathers stay out of the picture).